 The Bench Report

 Listener suggestions are vital to our mission - making politics more accessible and accountable.
-So please get in touch and producer Tom (me) will grab another coffee and start scanning those pages of Hansard.
+So please contact producer Tom (me) and he'll grab another coffee and start scanning those pages of Hansard.

 - Stay Informed: Get up-to-date on the latest parliamentary debates and policy decisions, many of which can be overshadowed by the headlines.